openresty/lua-nginx-module/README.markdown

 	specify the subrequest's URI query arguments (both string value and Lua tables are accepted)
 * `ctx`
 	specify a Lua table to be the [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table for the subrequest.
 It can be the current request's [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table, which effectively make the parent and its subrequest to share exactly the same context table.
 This option was first introduced in the `v0.3.1rc25` release.
+* `vars`
+	take a Lua table as this option's value which holds the values to set the specified Nginx variables in the subrequest.
+This option was first introduced in the `v0.3.1rc31` release.
+* `copy_all_vars`
+	specify whether to copy over all the Nginx variable values of the current request to the subrequest in question. modifications of the nginx variables in the subrequest will not affect the current (parent) request.
+This option was first introduced in the `v0.3.1rc31` release.
 * `share_all_vars`
-	specify whether to share all the variables of the subrequest with the current (parent) request.
+	specify whether to share all the Nginx variables of the subrequest with the current (parent) request. modifications of the Nginx variables in the subrequest will affect the current (parent) request.

 Issuing a POST subrequest, for example, can be done as follows

     res = ngx.location.capture(